This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

 - Pineapple & cucumber – for juicy contrast and balance

-Changes to the Traditional Rojak Recipe
+Changes to the Traditional Rojak Asian Fruit Salad Recipe

 - Tau pok (fried tofu puffs) → replaced with baked firm tofu for a crisp texture with less oil